HomeLatest NewsEnterprise ITGoogle continues its successful run as Q2 profits swell to $18.8 bn

 Register Now →

-Meanwhile, fellow giant Facebook, despite its whistleblower scandal, has also announced whopping profits although Twitter reported a large loss due to a shareholder lawsuit settlement.
+Meanwhile, fellow giant Facebook, despite its whistleblower scandal, has also announced whopping profits although Twitter reported a large loss due to a shareholder settlement.

 “As the digital transformation and shift to hybrid work continue, our Cloud services are helping organizations collaborate,” he added.